 Studio photographers will appreciate that the Nikon D700 (unlike the Z50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The Z50 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D700 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D700 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D700 was succeeded by the Nikon D800.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D700 Manual (free pdf) or the online Nikon Z50 Manual.
+Further information on the features and operation of the D700 and Z50 can be found, respectively, in the Nikon D700 Manual (free pdf) or the online Nikon Z50 Manual.